fsol1/MovieHand/README.md

-# MovieHand
+# MovieHand - A Social Media Platform for Movie Enthusiasts
 MovieHand is a social media platform for movie enthusiasts to share and discover films.
 It was built using Django and React and follows a test-driven development approach.
 The app features a modern user interface designed with Tailwind CSS and utilizes a Postgres database hosted on Heroku.
 MovieHand is deployed using Docker and Docker Compose, ensuring efficient scalability.
 With its Instagram-like experience, it's the perfect destination for discovering and sharing movies with the community.

-## Features
+## Key Features

-- Leverages the tmdb api
+- Leverages the TMDB API to provide a rich selection of movies to share and discover
-- Post sets of 5 movies
+- Allows users to create posts of sets of 5 movies
-- User profiles along with likes, follows and comments
+- Features user profiles with likes, follows, and comments
-- Explore page to find posts and users
+- Explore page for finding new posts and users to follow

-## Stack
+## Technology Stack

 ### Frontend :

-- React fot the UI
+- React for building the user interface
-- Tailwind for css styling
+- Tailwind CSS for styling
-- Axios to fetch data
+- Axios for fetching data from the backend API
-- Cypress for tests
+- Cypress for testing

 ### Backend :

-- Django and Django Rest Framework for REST apis
+- Django and Django Rest Framework for building REST APIs
 - JWT for authentication
-- Pytests for tests
+- Pytest for testing

-## Docker
+## Docker Usage

-Execute this command at the root to build the docker images:
+To build the Docker images, run the following command at the root of the project:
 ```
 $ docker-compose build
 ```

-To run the containers:
+To start the containers, run:
 ```
 $ docker-compose up -d
 ```